shikhar/eskka/README.md

 `discovery.eskka.port` - port ranges are not supported, this must be an int.
 Defaults to 0 in case this is a client node, and 9400 otherwise.

 `discovery.eskka.partition.eval-delay` - time value.
-The delay before which we will start evaluating a partitioned node by arranging for a distributed ping by the seed nodes.
+The delay after which we will start evaluating a partitioned node by arranging for a distributed ping by the seed nodes.
 It defaults to 5 seconds.

 `discovery.eskka.partition.ping-timeout` - time value.
 If a quorum of seed nodes affirmatively times out in contacting the partitioned node, it will be downed.
 It defaults to 2 seconds.